NIFTy-PPL/NIFTy/docs/source/code.rst

 Further operator classes provided by NIFTy are

-- :class:`HarmonicTransformOperator` for transforms from harmonic domain to their counterparts in position space, and their adjoint
+- :class:`HarmonicTransformOperator` for transforms from a harmonic domain to its counterpart in position space, and their adjoint
 - :class:`PowerDistributor` for transforms from a :class:`PowerSpace` to
-  the associated harmonic domain, and their adjoint
+  an associated harmonic domain, and their adjoint
 - :class:`GeometryRemover`, which transforms from structured domains to unstructured ones.
 This is typically needed when building instrument response operators.